ethanwfang/ethanwfang/README.md

 As I dive deeper into ML, I am documenting my progress as I learn in my "Intro to ML" repo (pinned).

 ### Experience
+- Palo.ai
+  - Cofounder of LLM Langchain startup.
+Rapidly developing and planning to go live in 2025.
 - MISCO Refractometer
   - Data Analysis and Process Flow Engineering
 - Kernel Pruning Lab